bluejoe2008/spark-http-stream/README.md

 * topic: the topic name of messages which you want to produce
 * maxPacketSize: max size in bytes of each message packet, if the actual DataFrame is too large, it will be splitted into serveral packets, default value is 10*1024*1024(10M)

-# starts a standalone HttpStreamServer
+## Starts a standalone HttpStreamServer
 `HttpStreamServer` is actually a Jetty server, it can be started using following code:

 	val server = HttpStreamServer.start("/xxxx", 8080);